M.S. Information Systems Engineering and Management

 ISEM is a very flexible interdisciplinary program that can be customized for students with different backgrounds and educational/professional needs.
 A student can enter the ISEM program with the following backgrounds:

 - IS/IT background

 All entering students take IS Planning (ISEM 500) that covers the core concepts of ISEM.
 Students with minimal or no training in IS/IT are required to take a bridge course on ICT Principles (ISEM 501) that covers the needed IS/IT concepts through hands-on experiments.
 Students then take two management courses and two IS/IT courses for a well-rounded background.
 Upon completion of the five required (15 credits), students can then take 15 credits in areas of their interest (management, IS/IT or mixture).
 Students can thus study more management, more technologies or a mixture as part of the ISEM program.
 If needed, the students can use the 15 elective credit hours to specialize in digital health, entrepreneurship, digital government, project management, information security or enterprise architectures.
 A student may also choose to build a customized program of study by taking different electives from different areas of study.

-Ready for the next step?
+Ready for the next step to enroll?
 Share your contact information so we can continue the conversation through email or Facebook.
 Consider a visit to campus.
 We offer private tours and special admissions events throughout the year.
 You can register by calling the admissions office at 717.901.5101.
 Learn more about the admissions process here or begin your online application.